nguyenv119/hackharvard2023/README.md

-# Soular - HackHarvard 2023 Comet
+# Soular - HackHarvard 2023

 ## Elevator Pitch:
 Soular is a revolutionary journaling and mood-tracking app that bridges the gap between mental and physical health.
 Our AI-powered platform illuminates your emotional universe, offering deep insights and fostering personal growth.